 In January 2017, the FASB amended the Goodwill and Other Topic of the Accounting Standards Codification to simplify the accounting for goodwill impairment for public business entities and other entities that have goodwill reported in their financial statements and have not elected the private company alternative for the subsequent measurement of goodwill.
 The amendment removes Step 2 of the goodwill impairment test.
 A goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
-The effective date and transition requirements for the technical corrections were effective for the Company for reporting periods beginning after December 15, 2019.
-These amendments did not have a material effect on the Company's financial statements.
+The effective date and transition requirements for the technical corrections will be effective for the Company for reporting periods beginning after December 15, 2019.
+The Company does not expect these amendments to have a material effect on its financial statements.